junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Introduced in House
 - 2017-05-25 — Introduced in House
 - 2017-05-25 — Referred to the House Committee on Natural Resources.
+- 2017-06-12 — Referred to the Subcommittee on Federal Lands.
+- 2018-01-10 — Committee Consideration and Mark-up Session Held.
+- 2018-01-10 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-01-10 — Subcommittee on Federal Lands Discharged.
+- 2018-01-29 — Placed on the Union Calendar, Calendar No. 398.
+- 2018-01-29 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-533.
+- 2018-01-29 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-533.